All our trips are tailored by our Canada experts to meet your needs. We will create a unique offer for you - free of charge and without obligation.

 Getting to know the heart of Canada means putting your boots on and going for a trek.
 It could be wandering the Banff National Park, the country’s oldest national park, that gets you close to the core of this epic land: the wild outdoors, where meandering down a small path leads you to a million-year-old glacier—or wild elks and moose.
 It may also be putting on your shoes to chase the hypnotising green rays in the Yukon night: the northern lights, which twist and twirl at their own rhythm.

 The Niagara Falls need little introduction, but what is often missed is that this famous tourist location actually contains three individual waterfalls.
-The Canadian side is home to the Horseshoe Falls and the Bridal Veil Falls, where platforms in local Queen Victoria Park offer perching views of the famous water cascades in their full glory.
+The Canadian side is home to the Horseshoe Falls, where platforms in local Queen Victoria Park offer perching views of the famous water cascades in their full glory.

 One of British Columbia’s biodiverse troves, Vancouver Island was first explored by British adventurers in the 18th century.
 Snowy fjords and the bowed beaches of Tofino and Ucluelet today transform the island’s remoteness into a backpacker’s dream—the perfect place to hike, swim, and repose.
 Go for a hike and breathe in the fresh air: no matter where you are on this island, nature encircles you.

 1885 was the year in which the Banff National Park was first founded.
 Located deep in the Rocky Mountains, the park’s 2,500 square miles of verdant pines and alpine mammals have only grown to encompass the surroundings of the great Canadian wild.
 Expect grizzly bears, moose, and hundreds of bird species here—not to mention snowy peaks and glaciers.